john-savill/home_network/AI_notes.md

 1. [AIDER](https://aider.chat) A local terminal interface.
 I prefer OLLAMA local anyway and this can't be accesses remotely so won't be recorded in any of the benchmark results.

-2. [OLLAMA](https://ollama.com) Out-of-the-box experience.
+2. [OLLAMA](https://ollama.com) Out-of-the-box experience `curl -fsSL https://ollama.com/install.sh | sh`.
 Some modifications made to the configuration:

 ```
 sudo systemctl edit ollama.service
 ```
-added in these lines to make the API vieable from the web and control RAM usage:
+added in these lines to make the API viewable from the web and control RAM usage:

 ```
 [Service]